Contents On This Page

 But if they’re no visible signs of any, you can then proceed to the next step.
 Now that you’ve cleaned your toenails, its now time to moisturize them.

 Steps On How To Moisturize Dry Toenails At Home

 The first step to take is to decide on the choice of moisturizer you intend to use.
 When choosing a moisturizer, you should always look at for moisturizers that contain at least 50 % fats or lipids.
-Most recommended on our list is either coconut oil or Shea butter.
+Most recommended on our list is Fractionated Coconut Oil [Click link to view on Amazon] or Shea butter.

 The reason why we’re recommending these two among many is that they are what we’ve been using and to think of it that they both have anti-fungal and antiviral properties is just mind-blowing.

 So now that we’ve decided to go with any of the oil as mentioned above, how then can we use them?

 You can use them in two ways.
 But for the sake of time, I’ll not dwell much on them.
 Here’s an article that talks about Soaking nails on essential oils (natural home remedy)